PHARMACY (NON-DEPARTMENTAL) (PHCY)

 Primary biological processes that govern the fate of a drug after its administration, mathematical models of those processes, mechanisms by which disease, genetics, diet, and other medications influence those processes.
 Focus on concepts and appropriate use of quantitative tools to develop individualized drug dosage regimens and determine pharmacokinetic parameters.

 PHCY 512.
-Pharmaceutics and Drug Delivery Systems I. 2 Credits.
+Pharmaceutics and Drug Delivery Systems.
+3 Credits.

 The study of pharmaceutics provides foundational knowledge to enable rational decision-making about drug therapy based on the principles of drug delivery systems.
-This course is Part I of a two-part course sequence and focuses on physicochemical properties of drugs, physiological barriers to drug transport, and manufacturing methods of nonsterile dosage forms.
+This course focuses on physicochemical properties of drugs, physiological barriers to drug transport, and manufacturing methods of sterile and nonsterile dosage forms.

-PHCY 513L is an introduction to the science and practice of nonsterile compounding in the US.
-It covers the role of nonsterile compounding in community and hospital pharmacy, interrelationships between physical and chemical aspects of compounding, acceptable preparation techniques, as well as state and federal regulations and standards governing this practice.
+PHCY 513L is an introduction to the science and practice of nonsterile and sterile compounding in the US.
+It covers the role of nonsterile and sterile compounding in community and hospital pharmacy, interrelationships between physical and chemical aspects of compounding, acceptable preparation techniques, as well as state and federal regulations and standards governing this practice.

 PHCY 514.
 Pharmaceutics and Drug Delivery Systems II.
 1.5 Credits.